How can I avoid Collection Calls

 - Dealing with a bill collector who does get you on the phone

-If a bill collector does get you on the phone then you have every right to protect yourself—You are under no legal obligation whatsoever to speak to a bill collector if you are feeling harassed.
+If a bill collector does get you on the phone then you have every right to hang up on the bill collector—or simply put the phone down on the table, or let them talk to your dog—at any time!
+You are under no legal obligation whatsoever to speak to a bill collector.